Scenic Ride on the Sunrise Side

 Indian River is nestled between the third and fourth largest lakes in the state, Burt and Mullett, at the heart of Michigan's longest chain of rivers and lakes.
 This area is a Paddling paradise.
 Miles of scenic rivers offer relaxation or adventure whether in a canoe, kayak or tube.
 The Sturgeon River is Class I-II Fast Water (the most challenging in Michigan's Lower Peninsula), while the Pigeon River flows through Elk Country.

-If a river ride peeks your interest stop at Big Bear General Store located at 4271 S. Straits Hwy., in Indian River.
-They offer leisure tube rides on the Sturgeon River.
-For a day of fun and high adventure follow M-68 west 1/4 mile on the lift to Tomahawk Trails Canoe Trips.
-They will gear you up with everything you need for a fun day on the river.
+If a river ride peeks your interest stop at Big Bear Adventures and General Store located at: 4271 South Straits Hwy., in Indian River.
+They offer leisure tube rides on the Sturgeon River; and will gear you up with everything you need for a fun day on the river.

 Indian River is also home to the world's largest Crucifix.
 "The Cross in the Woods" has attracted millions of visitors from around the world.
 In 1954 the cross, made from a fifty-five foot redwood tree was erected with a seven ton bronze image of the crucified Jesus placed in 1959.
 People of every faith are invited to visit.
 AAA members recently voted the cross "The Most Beautiful Place of Worship in Michigan".

-If all that water adventure and sight seeing has worked up an appetite, we suggest The Brown Trout for lunch.
-Located at 4653 S. Straits Hwy. in Indian River, this eatery has a variety of menu items for all.
+If all that water adventure and sight-seeing has worked up an appetite, we suggest The Brown Trout for lunch.
+Located at: 4653 South Straits Hwy., in Indian River; this eatery has a variety of menu items for all.
 The house specialty is a 60-year-old family recipe for Bread Pudding with Bourbon Pecan Sauce.

 The route from Rogers City to Cheboygan is approximately 40 minutes of travel time.
-About 20 minutes out of Rogers City you will stumble upon Rosa's Squeeze Inn, 20927 U.S. 23, Grace Harbor.
+About 20 minutes out of Rogers City you will stumble upon Rosa's Squeeze Inn located at: 16454 Millersburg, MI 49759.
 This is a no frills Italian Eatery that serves meals just like they are prepared in "the olde country".
 Save room for dessert.
 The cannoli alone is worth the stop.

 Follow U.S. 23 North to Mackinaw City (15 minutes).
-Before you reach the city limits you will find Historic Mill Creek.
+Before you reach the city limits you will find Historic Mill Creek and Discovery Park.
 This is the first industrial settlement in the Straits area.
 It provided finished lumber to neighboring Mackinac Island in the 19th century.
 Today, you'll see demonstrations at the water-powered sawmill and sawpit.
 Wander through the museum of natural history exhibits and audiovisual presentations.